 Summary Plan Description

-The Summary Plan Description (SPD) is fully interactive has been organized to make the information more understandable and easier to access.
-Also, some of the more commonly used forms are attached to the end of the document.
-It is available in pdf format from the MPIPHP website on the Active Plan page by clicking the image of the booklet.
+The Summary Plan Description (SPD) is available in pdf format from the MPIPHP website on the Active Plan page by clicking the image of the booklet.

 Working at Guild signatory facilities brings eligibility into the Motion Picture Industry Health Plans.
 Eligibility is determined by the amount of hours worked in a given Qualifying Period.
 New Guild members become eligible for the MPIPHP Health Plans once they complete 600 hours in a Qualifying Period at signatory studios.
 Assuming a 40-hour work week, that means after 15 weeks of work, all new members have qualified to participate in the Health Plans.
 New members can initiate health coverage by filling out the forms sent by the Health Plan at the time of eligibility.

 The Qualifying and Eligibility periods can be seen on the chart at the Eligibility page on the MPIPHP website.